-Here are some of my worst travel mishaps
+Here are some of my worst travel problems

 While on a trip in the KZN South Coast, we were enjoying a leisurely boat ride on an estuary, marveling at the abundance of hippos and crocodiles, when we received a phone call from a friend to say that our house had been burgled.
 Needless to say, it was hard to enjoy the rest of the trip.